SriyaKatikela/Behavioral-Econ-Simulator/README.md

 ---

+## **Daily Simulation Loop**
+For **N simulated days**, the following steps repeat:

+#### a. **Update Stock Prices**
+- For each stock:
+  - Apply a random price change based on volatility.
+  - Store this new price in history.

+#### b. **Agents Analyze the Market**
+- Each agent reviews each stock.
+- They calculate a **confidence score** using:
+  - Recent price change.
+  - Loss aversion and overconfidence adjustments.
+  - Risk tolerance.
+  - Market sentiment (currently randomized).
+  - Random emotional noise.

+#### c. **Agents Decide What to Do**
+- **Confidence > 0.6** → Buy.
+- **Confidence < 0.4** → Sell.
+- Otherwise → Hold.

+#### d. **Agents Act**
+- **Buy**:
+  - Determine how many shares they can afford and are willing to risk.
+  - Deduct cash, add shares.
+- **Sell**:
+  - Sell some or all shares depending on confidence and loss aversion.
+  - Add cash from sale.
+- **Hold**:
+  - Do nothing for that stock today.

+#### e. **Record Results**
+- Update portfolios with new values.
+- Calculate total portfolio value = cash + stock value.
+- Optionally print:
+  - Market prices.
+  - Agents’ daily gains/losses.
+  - Trading decisions.

+---

+### **End of Simulation**
+- Print final results:
+  - Rankings of agents by total portfolio value.
+  - Market trends over the period.
+  - Observations on how different biases affected outcomes.

+---

+## Example Stock Data:
+### Format: Stock Ticker, Price, Volatility
+- AAPL,197.82,0.012
+- TSLA,244.14,0.035
+- AMZN,132.54,0.018
+- NFLX,449.78,0.026
+- JPM,155.91,0.011
+- GOOGL,131.67,0.015
+- MSFT,417.89,0.013
+- NVDA,121.22,0.034
+- META,316.11,0.020
+- BA,176.41,0.022

+---

 ## ⚙️ Practical Notes & Suggestions (non-technical)
 - Right now, buy/sell requests are all-or-nothing based on affordability and holdings.
 To increase realism, you could later:
   - Add transaction fees or taxes.